 1. Explore Grand Staircase Escalante’s slot canyons

-Our favorite way to spend time in Escalante, Utah is without a doubt exploring the stunning, narrow slot canyons in Grand Staircase Escalante National Monument.
+The best thing to do in Escalante, Utah is exploring the narrow slot canyons in Grand Staircase-Escalante National Monument.

 While there are slot canyons all over the monument, here are a few great options that are (reasonably) accessible, although some require more effort to reach than others

-- Zebra Slot Canyon: Arguably the most visually stunning slot canyon in Grand Staircase is Zebra Slot Canyon, aptly named after the vivid striped walls you’ll find inside this hidden gem.
-However, nothing this beautiful comes easy!
-Entering the “zebra” section requires squeezing through a section so narrow that you have to push yourself up the wall and slide over, as you won’t be able to fit through sideways.
+• Zebra Slot Canyon: Arguably the most visually stunning slot canyon in Grand Staircase is Zebra Slot Canyon, aptly named after the vivid striped walls you’ll find inside this hidden gem.

-- Peekaboo and Spooky Slot Canyons: This 3.5 mile hike is a fun but challenging adventure through two stunning slot canyons!
-Peekaboo Slot Canyon reminds us in some ways of a smaller version of the most famous Antelope Canyon in Arizona, while Spooky gets as narrow as 10 inches in spots, leaving the canyon rather dark and spooky.
+• Peekaboo and Spooky Slot Canyons: This 3.5-mile hike is a fun but challenging adventure through two stunning slot canyons!
+Peekaboo Slot Canyon reminds us of a smaller version of the most famous Antelope Canyon in Arizona.
+Spooky gets as narrow as 10 inches in spots, leaving the canyon rather dark and spooky.

-- Big Horn Canyon: A lesser visited set of 2 side-by-side canyons accessible via a moderate 6 mile hike that does not require any rock scrambling or narrow squeezes.
-Big Horn Canyon trailhead also requires the shortest drive on Hole in the Rock Road of any of the slot canyons, making it easiest to access.
+• Big Horn Canyon: A lesser visited set of 2 side-by-side canyons accessible via a moderate 6-mile hike that does not require any rock scrambling or narrow squeezes.

-- Willis Creek Slot Canyon: Another less popular but more easily accessible slot canyon, accessible via an easy 3 mile round trip hike.
-Willis Creek is unique from other slot canyons in the area due its golden and black striped walls, and is located off Skutumpah Road closer to Kodachrome Basin.
+• Willis Creek Slot Canyon: An off-the-beaten-path canyon accessible via an easy 3-mile round trip hike.
+Willis Creek is unique from other slot canyons in the area due it’s golden and black striped walls.

 2. Go on a backpacking trip in Coyote Gulch